SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 7. determine if a string was an anagram) and discuss the Big O notation of various approaches.
 8. if they gave you a chance what Microsoft product you would be improving ang how?
 9. Design an ATM machine
+* Write a JavaScript program to compute the sum and product of an array of integers.

 # Popular Algorithm Questions
 1. Given a string of characters as input, write a function that returns it with the characters reversed.